AdrianSzklarski/PROJECT_Bank_Customer_Prediction/README.md

 3. deployment of the project on Heroku via GitHub.

-## Created by Adrian Szklarski, start time 04-06.2023
+## Created by Adrian Szklarski, start time 04-06.2023/ Under construction, yet